kcl-lang/kcl-lang.io/docs/tools/Ide/intellij.md

 ## Ask for help

-If the extension isn't working as you expect, please contact us with [community](https://kcl-lang.io/docs/community/intro/support) for help.
+If the extension does not behave as expected, please reach out to us through the [community](https://kcl-lang.io/docs/community/intro/support) for assistance.

 ## Contributing

-We are working actively on improving the KCL development on VS Code.
-All kinds of contributions are welcomed.
-You can refer to our [contribution guide](https://kcl-lang.io/docs/community/contribute).
-It introduces how to build and run the extension locally, and describes the process of sending a contribution.
+We are actively working to enhance KCL development on VS Code.
+We welcome all types of contributions.
+You can consult our [contribution guide](https://kcl-lang.io/docs/community/contribute), which explains how to build and run the extension locally and describes the contribution process.

 ## License